 How Old a Car Should You Buy?

-This is a question that has been asked countless times, and answered differently on every occasion.
+This is a question that has been asked countless times, and answered differently by every person on every occasion.
 The underlying unstated question is perhaps more exactly expressed as “Is there a time when the market cost of buying a car is appreciably less than its remaining value-in-use”?

 When you see the question posed that way, there should be a reflexive desire to answer “No”.
 In theory, the used car marketplace is “efficient”, which means prices reasonably closely reflect values.
 If there were particular “sweet spots” where there was a large disconnect between price and value, an efficient market would see the price adjust to close the gap.

-However, having said that, we do accept there is an “irrational” extra hit of depreciation for new cars, and so that suggests a mild opportunity to buy a nearly new car.
+However, having said that, we do accept there is an “irrational” extra hit of depreciation for new cars.
+People like new cars and will pay a premium for one, and so that suggests a mild opportunity to buy a nearly new car, after its initial big hit of depreciation once it is “driven off the lot” and no longer a brand new, never owned, never driven, car.

 This can be theoretically shown in the following two charts.
 The problem with making these charts is that different sources quote widely different expectations for the rate a new car depreciates at, over its first some years.
 Some sources suggest a three year old car has dropped 40% in value, others suggest more.
 Some sources suggest a five year old car has dropped 60% in value, others offer different numbers.
 The truth is much more complicated than any of these rules of thumb, and the actual numbers vary by car make/model and by region, and also by the state of the economy.
 Sometimes there is more money out there, or special incentives, that encourage people to buy more new cars, other times, people cut back and keep their cars longer and replace with used cars.